Most career advice starts in the wrong place.

 Step 1: Values Excavation

-Most people can’t articulate their values because they’ve never excavated them.
-They have vague notions—“family is important,” “I value growth”—but nothing specific enough to guide real decisions.
+Most people can’t articulate their professional values because they’ve never excavated them.
+They have vague notions — “I want meaningful work,” “I value growth” — but nothing specific enough to guide real career decisions.

 Try this exercise:

-- Peak experiences: Think of 3-5 moments in your life when you felt most alive, most yourself, most aligned.
+- Peak experiences: Think of 3-5 moments in your career when you felt most alive, most yourself, most in flow.
 What was present in those moments?
 What values were being honored?

-- Righteous anger: What makes you genuinely angry—not annoyed, but morally outraged?
+- Righteous anger: What professional situations make you genuinely angry?
+Bureaucracy that blocks good work?
+Talent being wasted?
+People being managed badly?
 Strong negative reactions often point to violated values.

-- Admiration: Who do you deeply admire, and why?
+- Admiration: Which professionals do you admire, and why?
+What about their career choices appeals to you?
 The qualities you admire often reflect values you hold.

-From these reflections, identify 5-7 core values.
-Not aspirational values you think you should have—actual values that already guide your behavior, even imperfectly.
+From these reflections, identify 5-7 core professional values.
+Not aspirational values you think you should have — actual values that already guide your behavior, even imperfectly.

 Step 2: Season Assessment

 - What’s the dominant theme?
-(Growth, recovery, maintenance, exploration, consolidation)
+(Growth, recovery, exploration, transition, consolidation)

 - What constraints are genuinely fixed right now?